Copyright © 2022

 All tags must be prefixed with jdbc prefix!

-Table 4.
-High cardinality Keys
+Table 5.
+Low cardinality Keys

 Name